GrayMyers/relational_rails/README.md

 The application should now be running on http://localhost:3000/

+## Learning Goals

+* Design a one to many relationship using a schema designer
+* Write migrations to create tables with columns of varying data types and foreign keys.
+* Use Rails to create web pages that allow users to CRUD resources
+* Create instance and class methods on a Rails model that use ActiveRecord methods and helpers
+* Write model and feature tests that fully cover data logic and user behavior

 ## Technologies Used

-Atom
+* Atom
-Git
+* Git
-GitHub
+* GitHub
-GitHub Projects
+* GitHub Projects
-Ruby
+* Ruby
-Rails
+* Rails
-RSpec
+* RSpec
-SimpleCov
+* SimpleCov
-Slack
+* Slack
-Zoom
+* Zoom
-Orderly
+* Orderly

 ## Reflection